Interview by Elizabeth Lang

 Latinx artist whose work has an open dialogue about identity and social issues, especially those of immigrant communities.

 Contreras was born in Whittier, California and moved to Guadalajara, Jalisco at an early age.
 There she began studying printmaking at the Instituto Cabañas as well as in other local artist workshops.
 Later on, she attended the University of Guadalajara, receiving a B.A. in art in 2008 and a Masters in Art Education in 2016.
-Her artwork has been shown in exhibitions in Mexico and the U.S., including “What We Inherit: Remnants of Light and Space” at the Overture Center in Madison, WI.
-She is a member of Colectivo Synapsis a group of Latino artists that focus on social justice projects that impact communities in Southern Wisconsin.
-She has also served as a juror in the recent edition of Art Fair on the Square.
+Her artwork has been shown in exhibitions in Mexico and the U.S., including “The Hidden Faces/ Los Rostros Ocultos” at Latino Arts Inc in Milwaukee and “What We Inherit: Remnants of Light and Space” at the Overture Center in Madison, WI.
+She was a recipient of the Forward Art Prize in 2020, an annual award targeted to support the work of female artists in Dane County.
 She currently lives and works in Madison, Wisconsin, where she continues to create and showcase her art.

 Identity was something I never questioned when I was young.
 I was born in the US, but my heritage was Mexican.
 Most of my childhood and adolescence was lived in Mexico, so I experienced my culture first hand, and at the same time enjoyed celebrating Thanksgiving and Halloween at home.
 As time passed and I moved back to the US, my identity became more fluid, dependent on my surrounding but without modifying my true self.
 It was then when I started to look back on my own roots, and its multiple layers.
 These layers were to be the subject of my visual work, through collaged materials and the juxtaposition of elements.